heaps-smart/heaps-smart/_posts/doing-more-with-less-part-2.md

 ---
 title: "Doing more with less Part 2: What it costs to automate your comms with n8n"
-excerpt: "Automation can save time—but what's the real cost?
+excerpt: "Automation can save time, but what's the real cost?
 What we learned running n8n with AI, Gmail and Google Workspace for our non-profit communications."
 coverImage: "/assets/posts/doing-more-with-less-part-2/cover.jpg"
 date: "2025-05-30"
 author: